 - Pay stubs and tax returns to verify your income

 - Employer contact information to confirm your employment

 Otherwise, the mortgage broker will not be able to shop your information around with potential lenders.

 How a Mortgage Broker Can Help You

 Shopping around for a mortgage is no easy feat when you’re juggling several balls in the air.
 But when you solicit the help of a mortgage broker, all you have to do is hand over your information and let them do the work for you.

-Even better, they’re usually able to get the transaction done in a fraction of the time that it would take the average consumer.
+Even better, a mortgage broker can usually get the transaction done in a fraction of the time that it would take the average consumer.

-There are several other benefits of working with a mortgage broker.
+There are several other pros and cons of using a mortgage broker.
 Here are a few to keep in mind:

 Mortgage brokers are licensed professionals and experts in their industry.
 While they must operate within certain guidelines, they are also knowledgeable enough to navigate the mortgage process and anticipate any issues with getting funding that may arise.

-They have access to a large network of lenders, and direct contacts with those lenders that they work with on a consistent basis.
+Unlike loan officers who work for a specific bank, mortgage brokers have access to many lenders and direct contacts with those lenders that they work with on a consistent basis.